ArchXceed/DesktopMatePort/README.md

 - Documenting additional configurations or solutions

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This source is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The scripts are licensed under the GPLv3 License - see the [LICENSE](LICENSE-GPLv3) file for details.

 ## AI?

-Yes, I used a lot AI for this project.
-(I'm in 2nd year of apprenticeship, and didn't want to learn C for a single project).

-I would say...
-70% of the code AI generated, but still a lot of human debugging :)
+Yes, some of the files are made with the help of AI.
+But a lot of debugging is made by us :)

-You can check out my other project!
-(Which are not almost Vibe coded).
-EPTNet, 3000, ...

 ## Credits
-Scripts are made by OpenSourceGuy
+Scripts are made by OpenSource Guy

-## Message from the author
+## Message from the author and contributors
-`Miku!`
+Author: `Miku!`
+OSGuy: `i use arch btw`